MarioCarrion/todo-api-microservice-example/README.md

 ## Introduction

-Welcome 👋!
+Welcome! 👋

-This is an educational repository that includes microservice written in Go.
+This is an educational repository that includes a microservice written in Go.
 It is used as the principal example of my video series: [Building Microservices in Go/Golang](https://www.youtube.com/playlist?list=PL7yAAGMOat_Fn8sAXIk0WyBfK_sT1pohu).

 It's a collection of patterns and guidelines I've successfully used to deliver enterprise microservices when using Go.